vdbcarpentry/-2023-06-29-LC_VDBHessen/index.md

 # online workshop) are available at
 # https://carpentries.github.io/workshop-template/customization/index.html
 venue: "Library Carpentry, VDB LV Hessen (Workshops are in German)"        # brief name of the institution that hosts the workshop without address (e.g., "Euphoric State University")
-address: "ULB Darmstadt, Magdalenenstraße 8, 64289 Darmstadt"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria"), videoconferencing URL, or 'online'
+address: "ULB Darmstadt, Vortragssaal UG, Magdalenenstraße 8, 64289 Darmstadt"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria"), videoconferencing URL, or 'online'
 country: "de"      # lowercase two-letter ISO country code such as "fr" (see https://en.wikipedia.org/wiki/ISO_3166-1#Current_codes) for the institution that hosts the workshop
 language: "de"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) for the workshop
 latitude: "49.876770"        # decimal latitude of workshop venue (use https://www.latlong.net/)